BZoennchen/Pages/_drafts/Information.md

 Why should we care about *information*?
 I argue that, in the last century, we moved from a material-centered society to an information-centered society.

-This process started with the industrial revolution when capitalism established a new kind of value distinct from the usability of a commodity: the exchange value.
+This process started with the industrial revolution when capitalism established a new kind of value distinct from the *usability* of a commodity: the *exchange value*.
+But we did not stop there.
-With the emergence of brands such as *Apple* and *Nike* the sign value appeared in our daily lifes.
+With the emergence of brands, such as *Apple* and *Nike*, the *sign value* appeared in our daily lifes.
 We buy certain things because they have a signifying quality, be it wealth, intelligence, health, a political viewpoint, or the rebellion against this process itself.
 We are *oversaturated with meaning* since every commodity has to be meaningful beyond its use value.
+If an intellectual person is interviewed, we put the person behind a shelf to signify his or her intellectual ability.
+Somehow all the books and papers bleed into the the person.
-This attachment relys on information.
+This attachment is unavoidable and relys on information.
 Consequently, information shapes the value of material goods.

 On top of that, meaning and information gets more and more entangled.